 I wrote about the theme files here if you would like more information.

-The last way (and may be most exciting) to add icons is to write a measure.
+The last way (and may be most exciting) to add icons in Power BI is to write a measure.
 Here is a sample that I got from Microsoft with a few small changes that I made myself.

 - Line 4 through 6 is SVG code that will draw a vector graphic as the icon